PostgREST/postgrest/tutorials/tut0.rst

 The :code:`web_anon` role has permission to access things in the :code:`api` schema, and to read rows in the :code:`todos` table.

 It's a good practice to create a dedicated role for connecting to the database, instead of using the highly privileged ``postgres`` role.
-So we'll do that, name the role ``authenticator`` and also grant him the ability to switch to the ``web_anon`` role :
+So we'll do that, name the role ``authenticator`` and also grant it the ability to switch to the ``web_anon`` role :

 .. code-block:: postgres